Traditional Exterior Home Paint Colors

 While beige and a milky coffee color are “warm” browns, darker browns will give off a “cool” feeling, which can work for many rustic homes.

 Consider your surroundings when choosing a brown.
 If you’re surrounded by dark trees or dark patches of earth, you may want to consider a warm brown for some contrast.
 If, on the other hand, you live in a very open and light environment, a cooler shade of brown will work better.

 4. Brick Red

-Brick red is more subtle than a classic fire engine red and is a much better choice for the exterior of a home.
+Sherwin Williams Brick Red is more subtle than classic fire engine red and is a much better choice for the exterior of a home.
 Brick is a common building material for rustic homes, so matching the color of that material will definitely remind people of a traditional and rustic aesthetic.

 Brick reds also incorporate shades of brown, which is another color on this list that we just went over.
 Brick red is similar to shades of brown in that it has both warm and cool shades in the same color.